Energy Minister Greg Barker has rejected a call for the UK to be exempted from the European Union’s ban on incandescent light bulbs.

 Barker defended the ban by saying: “By having energy-efficient light bulbs, we are driving innovation and driving down people’s electricity bills.
 We do not want to go back to having high-cost energy bills and turning our back on innovation.”

-Labour MP Sheila Gilmore also asked whether people with photosensitive health conditions can use incandescent bulbs.
+Labour MP Sheila Gilmore also asked whether people with photosensitive health conditions can use incandescent light bulbs.

 Barker replied by saying: “The UK is sympathetic to concerns raised about the potential health impacts of lighting… and will press the European Commission to take this into account in the upcoming review.”